ninjaprox/NVActivityIndicatorView/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 # Introduction
-NVActivityIndicatorView is a collection of nice loading animations.
+`NVActivityIndicatorView` is a collection of awesome loading animations.

-This is original a fork from [DGActivityIndicatorView](https://github.com/gontovnik/DGActivityIndicatorView), inspired by [Loaders.css](https://github.com/ConnorAtherton/loaders.css), written in Swift with full implementation of animations.
+This is original a fork from [DGActivityIndicatorView](https://github.com/gontovnik/DGActivityIndicatorView), inspired by [Loaders.css](https://github.com/ConnorAtherton/loaders.css), written in Swift with full implementation of animations, plus more.

 You can also find Objective-C version of this [here](https://github.com/ninjaprox/DGActivityIndicatorView).